Let’s get started

 High school dual-enrolled students

 High school and homeschool students are welcome to take courses at Calvin!
-Earn college credit and try out the Calvin College experience.
+Earn university credit and try out the Calvin experience.

-Calvin College does not discriminate with regard to age, race, color, national origin, gender, or disability in any of its educational programs or activities.
+Calvin University does not discriminate with regard to age, race, color, national origin, gender, or disability in any of its educational programs or activities.

 The Clery Act

-This information is required by federal law and is provided by the Calvin College Campus Safety Department.
+This information is required by federal law and is provided by the Calvin University Campus Safety Department.

-Calvin College is committed to performing all of our tasks as a caring and diverse community.
-Each person – faculty, staff, student, trustee, volunteer, visitor, contractor, and vendor – who has chosen to engage with the Calvin community thereby affirms a willingness to uphold the community's stated standards of conduct and ensure that Calvin College provides a safe environment for students, staff, faculty, and guests of the college.
+Calvin University is committed to performing all of our tasks as a caring and diverse community.
+Each person – faculty, staff, student, trustee, volunteer, visitor, contractor, and vendor – who has chosen to engage with the Calvin community thereby affirms a willingness to uphold the community's stated standards of conduct and ensure that Calvin University provides a safe environment for students, staff, faculty, and guests of the university.